Video appears to show final moments before helicopter crashed into NYC's East River

 A chilling Instagram video taken by one of the victims of the East River helicopter crash captures the final moments before the chopper plunged into the New York City waterway, killing five of the six people aboard.

-The video was taken by Trevor Cadigan, 26, of Dallas, according to his brother-in-law Travis Howard, who spoke to the Washington Post.

-Some of the other victims were Carla Vallejos-Blanco, a 29-year old visiting the city from Argentina, according to Fox News, and Brian McDaniel, a 26-year-old Dallas firefighter, Fox 4 reported.
-A 34-year-old man from New York City, who has not been identified, was also killed in the crash, according to the New York Post.
+Fox News has identified the victims as Trevor Cadigan, 26, of Dallas, Carla Vallejos-Blanco, a 29-year old visiting the city from Argentina, Brian McDaniel, a 26-year-old Dallas firefighter, Daniel Thompson, a 34-year-old from New York City, and 29-year-old Tristian Hill.

+The video was taken by Cadigan, a video journalist, according to his brother-in-law Travis Howard, who spoke to the Washington Post.

 One of the men in the video is seen flashing a thumbs up as the helicopter took off amidst the sunset Sunday.

-Investigators on Monday were looking into whether one of the passenger’s bags may have accidentally hit the fuel shutoff button of the doomed helicopter.
+The video surfaced as investigators were looking into whether one of the passenger’s bags may have accidentally hit the fuel shutoff button of the doomed helicopter.
+The helicopter was removed from the river on Monday afternoon.

-“Mayday, mayday, mayday,” Richard Vance, the 33-year-old pilot, called out over his radio seconds before going down in the crash.
+“Mayday, mayday, mayday,” Richard Vance, the 33-year-old Liberty Helicopters pilot, called out over his radio seconds before going down in the crash a day earlier.
 “East River engine failure!”

+The group of five passengers were on the private Eurocopter AS350 for a photo shoot when it crashed.

+The cause of the crash is not yet known, but National Transportation Safety Board investigators are expected to provide an update at 4:30 p.m. local time.

-The cause of the crash is not yet known.
-It is reportedly the third crash in the past 11 years involving the company.
+Sunday's crash is reportedly the third in the past 11 years involving Liberty Helicopters, a company based in Kearny, N.J.

 "It took a while for the divers to get these people out.
 They worked very quickly as fast as they could," Fire Commissioner Daniel Nigro said.
 "It was a great tragedy that we had here."